 DeerBusters is a part of Trident Enterprises International and specializes as a distributor of fencing materials designed to keep deer and other animals off property.

 The company uses polypropylene fencing that is lightweight and very durable without blocking a homeowner’s view.

 “The design allows the fence to blend in and disappear, causing minimal impact on the landscape,” says Martin Havrilla, office manager of DeerBusters.
 “The black of the fence coupled with the mesh design allows you to look through it.”

 Instead of having a solid, monolithic fence that towers over a backyard to discourage deer from making the leap, DeerBusters’ fencing offers a more subtle solution.

 The fences also take deer behavior into account.
 Since they are creatures of habit, the fencing works to change that habit and reroute them with a physical barrier.
-When the fence, DeerBusters recommends setting up some white flags on the fence so the deer see a warning signal.
+When the fence is first installed, DeerBusters recommends setting up some white flags on the fence so the deer see a warning signal.

-“Sometimes deer can bump into the fence, but they’ll bounce right off,” Havrilla said.
+“Sometimes deer can bump into the fence, but they’ll bounce right off,” Havrilla says.
 “They aren’t injured.
 Our fences go a long way to mitigate that.”